WPManageNinja/paymattic-docs/docs/integrations/how-to-integrate-slack-in-wordpress-with-paymattic.md

 ## Integrate Slack into Forms

-To learn how to integrate Slack into any specific Form in Paymattic, follow the steps with the screenshots below –

 First, go to **All Forms** from the **Paymattic Navbar**, **select** the **Desired Form** where you want to integrate your Slack and click the **Pencil/Editor Icon.**